JavaScript seems to be disabled in your browser.

 Surface area Preparation:

 Start by covering the bottom of one wing half.
-Using scissors or sharp hobby knife, cut a piece of UltraCote® a few inches larger than had to cover the wing.
-Remove the backing (save for later on) and put the covering with the adhesive (dull) side down, centered over the wing.
-Set the covering iron to the application temperature level of 220°F.
+Using scissors or sharp hobby knife, cut a piece of UltraCote® a couple of inches larger than needed to cover the wing.
+Remove the support (conserve for later on) and position the covering with the adhesive (dull) side down, centered over the wing.
+Set the covering iron to the application temperature of 220°F.

-Pro Tip - If the iron you're utilizing does not display the actual temperature level, here is a suggestion that will ensure your iron is appropriately set.Water boils at 212°F. Permit your iron to heat up at a medium setting.
-When the iron reaches its supported temperature level, thoroughly put a few drops of water on the iron's surface area.
-Change the temperature level up until the water simply begins to boil off.
-This technique is surprisingly precise and is normally within 10° (of the specific application temperature level of 220).
+Pro Tip - If the iron you're using does not display the real temperature, here is an idea that will ensure your iron is correctly set.Water boils at 212°F. Allow your iron to heat up at a medium setting.
+When the iron reaches its supported temperature, carefully put a couple of drops of water on the iron's surface area.
+Adjust the temperature until the water just begins to boil off.
+This approach is remarkably precise and is generally within 10° (of the exact application temperature of 220).

-Tack the covering to the spar or the high point of the wing, utilizing your iron as shown (an iron sock is extremely recommened).
-Carefully pull the covering toward the root and toward the idea, as you work the iron from the center of the spar to the root and idea of the wing.
-Press carefully with the iron, enabling the heat (not pressure) to trigger the adhesive and bond the covering to the high point.
-Preferably, the covering will naturally lay flat against the entire surface area with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, using your iron as revealed (an iron sock is highly recommened).
+Gently pull the covering towards the root and towards the tip, as you work the iron from the center of the spar to the root and tip of the wing.
+Press carefully with the iron, allowing the heat (not pressure) to activate the adhesive and bond the covering to the peak.
+Ideally, the covering will naturally lay flat against the whole surface area with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar outside to the trailing edge and then to the leading edge as shown, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly lifted and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar external to the tracking edge and then to the cutting edge as revealed, using the iron at 220°F. If a wrinkle develops, the covering can be carefully lifted and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar toward the trailing edge, carefully moving the iron (set at 220°) toward the trailing edge with the iron calling two ribs.
-Using your iron, adhere the covering to the remaining ribs, pursuing the idea and the root.
-Now finish the open structure leading edge, utilizing the exact same technique.
-If the leading edge is sheeted, then follow the technique listed above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the tracking edge, carefully sliding the iron (set at 220°) towards the tracking edge with the iron calling two ribs.
+Using your iron, adhere the covering to the staying ribs, pursuing the tip and the root.
+Now finish the open structure leading edge, using the exact same approach.
+If the leading edge is sheeted, then follow the method noted above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and trailing edges.
-Using a straight edge and a sharp #11 hobby knife, thoroughly trim the excess covering from the leading and trailing edge, enabling a minimum of a 1/4" overlap to twist around the leading and trailing edge of the wing.
-Now seal the leading and trailing edges securely with the covering iron.
+With the iron set to 220°F, seal the leading and tracking edges.
+Using a straight edge and a sharp #11 hobby knife, carefully trim the excess covering from the leading and tracking edge, allowing a minimum of a 1/4" overlap to twist around the leading and tracking edge of the wing.
+Now seal the leading and tracking edges firmly with the covering iron.

 Wing Tip:

-Depending on the quantity of the curvature of the wing idea, high heat (up to 350°F) may be had to shrink and stretch the covering to eliminate all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing idea while applying heat with the iron.
-Keep in mind, UltraCote® can be thoroughly lifted and repositioned to assist eliminate wrinkles.
-This function is helpful, especially when covering dramatically curved wing suggestions.
-Continue working, pulling, and heating up the covering around the idea up until the covering is past the center of the idea.
-It may be required to increase the temperature level of the iron to attain higher shrinkage to eliminate all wrinkles.
-Cut the excess covering utilizing a #11 hobby knife, then reseal the covering on the wing tip.
+Depending upon the quantity of the curvature of the wing tip, high heat (approximately 350°F) may be needed to diminish and extend the covering to eliminate all the wrinkles.
+Preset the iron to 300°F. Pull and extend the covering around the wing tip while using heat with the iron.
+Remember, UltraCote® can be carefully lifted and repositioned to help eliminate wrinkles.
+This feature is beneficial, particularly when covering sharply curved wing pointers.
+Continue working, pulling, and warming the covering around the tip until the covering is past the center of the tip.
+It may be required to increase the temperature of the iron to achieve greater shrinkage to eliminate all wrinkles.
+Cut the excess covering using a #11 hobby knife, then reseal the covering on the wing tip.

-Pro Tip - If sealing the covering in tight areas such as corners or fillets, utilizing the Hanger 9 ProTrim Sealing Tool is very practical and results in an expert finish.
+Pro Tip - If sealing the covering in tight areas such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is really useful and leads to a professional finish.

 Covering the Top of the Wing:

-Using the backing from the wing panel that you simply covered as a template, cut a piece of UltraCote® to be applied to the top of the wing.
-Make sure to cut a leading panel, ensuring that the adhesive is on the proper side.
-Use the covering to the top of the wing utilizing the exact same techniques as explained in actions 3 through 6.
-Make sure that the covering overlaps a minimum of a 1/4" when trimming the edges and securely seal the edges with the iron.
+Using the support from the wing panel that you just covered as a design template, cut a piece of UltraCote® to be used to the top of the wing.
+Make certain to cut a top panel, ensuring that the adhesive is on the right side.
+Apply the covering to the top of the wing using the exact same techniques as explained in actions 3 through 6.
+Make certain that the covering overlaps a minimum of a 1/4" when cutting the edges and firmly seal the edges with the iron.

 Shrinking the Covering:

-Now it’s time to shrink the covering.
-With the iron set to 300°F, use heat utilizing the exact same pattern utilized to use the covering starting at the spar and working outside.
-It may be required to increase the temperature level to 320°F to get rid of persistent wrinkles.
+Now it’s time to diminish the covering.
+With the iron set to 300°F, use heat using the exact same pattern utilized to use the covering beginning at the spar and working external.
+It may be required to increase the temperature to 320°F to get rid of persistent wrinkles.
 Utilize the minimum quantity of heat required to tighten up the covering.

-Pro Tip - Use heat, not pressure, to shrink the covering taught.
-If pressure is applied, gouges can be pressed into the wood.
+Pro Tip - Usage heat, not pressure, to diminish the covering taught.
+If pressure is used, gouges can be pushed into the wood.
 Let heat, not pressure, do the work.

-Alternate Method: A heat gun can also be utilized to shrink the covering.
+Alternate Method: A heat weapon can likewise be utilized to diminish the covering.
 This works particularly well over an open structure.
-It can also be utilized over a solid structure if a Wall mount 9 Covering Glove™ is utilized to carefully press the covering to the surface area after heat is applied.
+It can likewise be utilized over a solid structure if a Wall mount 9 Covering Glove™ is utilized to carefully press the covering to the surface area after heat is used.

-The technique for covering fuselages and other simple flat surfaces corresponds covering a solid wing.
+The method for covering fuselages and other simple flat surfaces corresponds covering a solid wing.
 Start with the bottom, then sides, and lastly the top.
-First, tack the center of the surface area down utilizing an iron set to 220°F.Work outside from the center, bonding the covering to the surface area.
+First, tack the center of the surface area down using an iron set to 220°F.Work external from the center, bonding the covering to the surface area.
 Cut and seal the edges.
-About 1/4" or more overlap is recommended when applying the next piece of covering.
-Shrink the covering, utilizing the exact same technique as explained above.
+About 1/4" or more overlap is recommended when using the next piece of covering.
+Shrink the covering, using the exact same approach as explained above.

-Important: Even if you're experienced in applying other brands of covering, it’s important to read the following directions.
-UltraCote® includes a unique multi temperature controlled adhesive and shrinkage system that makes achieving expert covering results easy.
+Important: Even if you're experienced in using other brand names of covering, it’s important to read the following guidelines.
+UltraCote® integrates a unique multi temperature controlled adhesive and shrinkage system that makes attaining professional covering results easy.

 Multi-Temperature Control System:

-Understanding the advantages of this system and ways to use it will make covering with UltraCote® simple and help to make sure expert results.
-When utilizing UltraCote®, there are three important temperature levels to be aware of.
+Comprehending the advantages of this system and ways to use it will make covering with UltraCote® simple and help to make sure professional results.
+When using UltraCote®, there are three crucial temperature levels to be conscious of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® becomes active, enabling the covering to be attached to the model.While 220° will totally bond the covering to the design, it is well listed below the temperature level that triggers UltraCote® to shrink.
-This is precisely what's needed when very first connecting covering to the design to avoid the covering from distorting.
+At 220°, the adhesive on UltraCote® ends up being active, allowing the covering to be attached to the model.While 220° will fully bond the covering to the model, it is well below the temperature that causes UltraCote® to diminish.
+This is precisely what's required when very first connecting covering to the model to avoid the covering from distorting.

-Pro Tip - Lots of expert contractors mark this temperature level on their covering iron with a marker or striping tape for quick referral, as this temperature level is utilized frequently whenever putting on covering.
+Pro Tip - Numerous professional home builders mark this temperature on their covering iron with a marker or striping tape for quick referral, as this temperature is utilized regularly whenever putting on covering.

 Shrink On-Set Temperature-300°F (134°C)

-At 300°F, UltraCote® begins to shrink.
+At 300°F, UltraCote® begins to diminish.
 This is called the Shrink On-Set point.
-After the covering is connected utilizing an iron set to 220°F, the next action is to shrink the covering.
-This preliminary shrinking is made with the iron set at 300°F.
+After the covering is connected using an iron set to 220°F, the next action is to diminish the covering.
+This preliminary shrinking is finished with the iron set at 300°F.

-At 350°F, UltraCote® reaches its optimum diminishing point.
-Raising the temperature level above this point will not trigger additional shrinkage.
+At 350°F, UltraCote® reaches its maximum diminishing point.
+Raising the temperature above this point will not cause additional shrinkage.

-The rate of shrinkage is not directly in proportion to the temperature level.
-The chart to the right shows how the majority of the shrinkage rate occurs between 300°F and 330°F. At greater temperature levels UltraCote® continues to shrink however at a much slower rate.
-The tiniest quantity of shrinkage occurs between 340°F and 350°F. This is practical to keep in mind when diminishing and tightening covering.
+The rate of shrinkage is not directly in percentage to the temperature.
+The chart to the right shows how the majority of the shrinkage rate happens in between 300°F and 330°F. At higher temperature levels UltraCote® continues to diminish but at a much slower rate.
+The tiniest quantity of shrinkage happens in between 340°F and 350°F. This is useful to remember when diminishing and tightening covering.

-Essential:As Soon As UltraCote® is shrunk to a particular temperature level, a greater temperature level should be utilized to additional shrink the covering.
-For instance, if the covering was shrunk utilizing 320°F and wrinkles start to appear/reappear, it will be required to use over 320°F to attain additional shrinkage.
+Important:Once UltraCote® is shrunk to a specific temperature, a greater temperature should be utilized to additional diminish the covering.
+For instance, if the covering was shrunk using 320°F and wrinkles start to appear/reappear, it will be required to use over 320°F to achieve additional shrinkage.

-Pro Tip - Constantly use the minimum heat required to remove wrinkles when tightening the covering, therefore enabling plenty of shrinkage/temperature variety remaining if it's required to additional shrink the covering.
+Pro Tip - Always use the minimum heat required to eliminate wrinkles when tightening the covering, hence allowing lots of shrinkage/temperature variety staying if it's required to additional diminish the covering.

-When applying covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors satisfy or at the edge of the covering, it is very important to not overheat this area (over 300°F), as this will shrink and distort the straight edge.
+When using covering with a second color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
+Where colors fulfill or at the edge of the covering, it is necessary to not overheat this location (over 300°F), as this will diminish and distort the straight edge.

 Use a Sealing Iron Sock:

-A covering sock placed over the iron is extremely recommended, as it generally avoids the surface area of the iron from scratching.
-The sock takes in heat and will need the user to work slower or to turn the warm up 10%.
-Nearly all expert contractors use covering socks.
-Garage 9™ offers one of the best that includes muslin on one side to avoid heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+A covering sock put over the iron is highly recommended, as it normally avoids the surface area of the iron from scratching.
+The sock absorbs heat and will require the user to work slower or to turn the warm up 10%.
+Almost all professional home builders use covering socks.
+Garage 9™ deals one of the very best that features muslin on one side to avoid heat damage and soft cotton on the other side for a soft, scratch-free finish.

-Wood naturally takes in moisture.Wood designs in fact grow and shrink a little throughout different seasons.
-This can be experienced by traveling from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a few days in the desert, the design establishes covering droops due to design shrinkage.
-It is advise that you cover the design in a dry climate if possible.
-Placing the design in a space with a dehumidifier for a number of days before covering the design may avoid the covering from drooping due to design shrinkage.
+Wood naturally absorbs moisture.Wood designs really grow and diminish a little throughout various seasons.
+This can be experienced by taking a trip from the humid Midwest of the United State to the dry deserts of Las Vegas.
+After a couple of days in the desert, the model develops covering droops due to model shrinkage.
+It is recommend that you cover the model in a dry environment if possible.
+Placing the model in a room with a dehumidifier for a number of days prior to covering the model may avoid the covering from drooping due to model shrinkage.

 Painting:

-UltraCote® will accept most kinds of polyurethane, epoxy, and automobile acrylic paints.
-It’s recommended that the surface area be scuffed with 000 steel wool or Scotch® brilliant pads then completely cleaned up with acetone or thinner before painting.
-Model Dope or butyrate-based paint are not suitable with UltraCote®.
+UltraCote® will accept most types of polyurethane, epoxy, and automobile acrylic paints.
+It’s recommended that the surface area be scuffed with 000 steel wool or Scotch® bright pads then thoroughly cleaned up with acetone or thinner prior to painting.
+Model Dope or butyrate-based paint are not compatible with UltraCote®.

-Occasionally the extreme heat from the sun can trigger bubbles and blemishes in the covering, especially when utilizing dark colors.
-To remove these, heat the bubbled area utilizing a heat gun to broaden the air under the covering, causing the bubble to increase.
-Quickly pop the bubble utilizing a needle then wipe the area utilizing a cold, wet wash fabric.
-The wet wash fabric rapidly cools the area, enabling the covering to re-adhere.
-It may take a number of attempt to totally remove the bubble/blemish, however this technique works great.
+Periodically the extreme heat from the sun can cause bubbles and imperfections in the covering, particularly when using dark colors.
+To eliminate these, heat the bubbled location using a heat weapon to broaden the air under the covering, causing the bubble to rise.
+Quickly pop the bubble using a needle then clean the location using a cold, wet wash cloth.
+The wet wash cloth rapidly cools the location, allowing the covering to re-adhere.
+It may take a number of tries to completely eliminate the bubble/blemish, but this approach works great.

 Clean Up: